What is a Backend Developer?

 4. Familiarise yourself with API

-Gain an understanding of how APIs (Application Programming Interfaces) work.
-Learn about RESTful APIs and how to build and consume them.
-APIs are crucial for communication between different components of a web application.
+Understand how APIs (Application Programming Interfaces) work.
+I would suggest reading about RESTful APIs and how to build them and consume them.
+APIs are important for components in a web application to communicate and provide functionality.

 5. Learn about web servers